shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

 ## Video reporting insights

-Xandr gives sellers access to
-impression-by-impression reporting data about their video inventory via the Log Level Data service's [Video Events feed](../log-level-data/video-events-feed.md).
+Microsoft Advertising gives sellers access to impression-by-impression reporting data about their video inventory via the Log Level Data service's [Video Events feed](../log-level-data/video-events-feed.md).
 This allows sellers to gain valuable insights into their inventory and audience.
 Our video